 In this section we directly explore the effect of the polarized measurement on the results of a typical retrieval algorithm through application of the algorithm to simulated measurements across the full parameter space.

 We explore the potential of an effect of polarization on the bias in retrieved extinction caused by uncertainty in the assumed particle size distribution.
 The set of radiances for all cases across the parameter space were again used as simulated input measurements to the retrieval algorithm.
 This time, retrievals were performed on the horizontally polarized radiance, the vertically polarized radiance, and the total radiance.
-The radiance calculations in the iterations of the retrieval were set to match the polarization states of the input radiance, but the total solution was used to approximate the total radiance.
-In all cases, the retrieval was performed using an assumed particle size distribution, which was log-normal with a mode radius and width of 0.08 µm and 1.6 respectively.
+The model calculations in the retrieval algorithm were set to match the polarization state of the input radiance.
+Note that total radiance is used from the vector SASKRAN-HR model for the total radiance case.
+In all cases, the retrieval was performed assuming a fixed log-normal particle size distribution with a mode radius and width of 0.08 µm and 1.6 respectively.
 Note that this assumed size distribution is different than all four of the size distributions used as the “true” state for the simulated input radiances.
 For the total radiance case, this uncertainty is well known to cause biases of up to 20-30% in retrieved extinction (Rieger et al., 2014) [16].
 A summary of the differences between the retrieved and true aerosol extinction for 750 nm and 20 km altitude is shown in Figure 7 and is similar for altitudes from 17 to 35 km.
 Errors bars on each point represent one standard deviation of the variability in the results for the range of viewing geometries.
 These results are representative of the level of agreement also found for other wavelengths and altitudes.
-There is no substantial difference between the results for the background and volcanic extinction profiles.
-It should be noted that cases with solar scattering angle of 90o have been removed for the vertical polarization due to the very low values of signal, which manifests as a large dependency on the particle size distribution and a highly biased retrieval.
-This large bias is very sensitive to scattering angle and is nearly eliminated for even 85o or 95o.
+There is no substantial difference between the absolute magnitude of the bias for the background and volcanic extinction profiles, but the difference in sign of the bias is expected.
+It should be noted that cases with SSA of 90o have been removed for the vertical polarization due to the very low values of signal, which manifests as a large dependency on the particle size distribution and a highly biased retrieval.
+This large bias rapidly disappears for SSAs farther away from 90 o and is almost gone for SSAs of 85o or 95o.

 Figure 7: The mean percent difference between the retrieved aerosol extinction profile with an assumed particle size distribution and the true state corresponding to the indicated particle size distribution (see Table 1).
 Error bars represent one standard deviation of the variability across all viewing geometries.
 Results shown are for 750 nm and 20 km altitude.

-It is clear that the major element of observed bias is simply the difference between the true and assumed particle size distribution.
+It is clear that the major element of observed bias is simply due to the difference between the true and assumed particle size distribution.
 In all four cases there is some difference between the solutions for the various polarization states; however, for each particle size distribution the biases between the polarization states are essentially the same within the variability observed across the various viewing geometries.
-Neither of the linearly polarized states perform consistently better than the total radiance case; however, they do not perform any worse either (excepting the vertical polarization near 90 degree solar scattering angle), which is an equally important result.
+None of the linearly polarized states perform consistently better than the total radiance case; however, they do not perform any worse either (excepting the vertical polarization near 90 degree SSA), which is an equally important result.

 4.4 Precision Analysis